ulab-uiuc/CS598-Topics-in-LLM-Agents/README.md

 | May 1 | **Final Presentation** |  |
 | May 6 | **Final Presentation** |  |
  ## Tentative Grading

+ **Groups**:  All activities of this course, except your own participation :), will be performed in groups of 3 students.
+Form a group of 3 members and [declare your group's membership and paper preferences]()(to add a form) by **Jan 30**.
+After this date, we will form groups from the remaining students.

  | Component                 | Weight | Breakdown                      |
 |---------------------------|--------|--------------------------------|
 | Pre-class Idea/Question Proposal | 10%   |                                |